theHARI962n/React-QR/README.md

 - Once the QR code is generated, you can see it displayed on the page.
 - Click the "Download QR Code" button to download the generated QR code as a PNG image.

-## Contributing

-- If you'd like to contribute to this project, please fork the repository and use a feature branch.
-Pull requests are warmly welcome.

 ## Installation

 - To run this project locally, follow these steps: